 Keith and Angela set up Edwaleni Orphanage, which means “on the rock”, so that they could give these kids care, love, nourishment and, later on, a basic education.
 But more than that, they wanted to create a space where children and adults could be healed from the inside out.
 Where they could learn and develop important skills.
 Where they could participate in uplifting programs.
 And where hope and a future could be nurtured for this little community.

-Edwaleni Orphanage supports the wider community by providing a training centre that teaches food security and upskills people who are unemployed.
+Edwaleni Orphanage supports the wider community by providing a training center that teaches food security and up skills people who are unemployed.
 They also try to provide children that show a lot of potential with school uniforms and food parcels.

-The Orphanage faces many challenges, the most pressing one at the moment being food and water in the midst of the most severe drought in living memory.
+The Orphanage faces many challenges, one of the most pressing ones they have had to face is having food and water in the midst of one of the most severe droughts in living memory.
 The dream is to have a centre that produces its own food where the hungry can come for spiritual and physical nourishment.
 As continuity is so important in these projects and in most people’s lives, another central aim for the Orphanage is to produce strong leaders to continue their work and help to raise up the community for generations to come.